French prosecutors open Peugeot diesel-cheating probe

 PSA, which denies any wrongdoing, said on Monday it had "taken note" of the prosecutors' decision to open a full investigation, reiterating that its vehicles comply with all regulations in countries where they are sold.

-Following VW's exposure in 2015 for U.S. diesel test-cheating, several European countries launched their own investigative test programs.
+Following VW's exposure in 2015 for U.S. diesel test-cheating, several European countries launched their own investigative test programmes.

 They found on-road nitrogen oxide (NOx) emissions more than 10 times above regulatory limits - for some GM (GM.N), Renault and Fiat models - and widespread use of devices that reduce exhaust treatment in some conditions.